dell/csm-docs/content/v1/authorization/Migration guide from v1 to v2/_index.md

 ## Storage Systems

-In CSM for Authorization v1 setup, list the storage to get all the storage systems configured in the environment.
+In Authorization v1 setup, list the storage to get all the storage systems configured in the environment.
 Example:

 ```